Open Source · MIT License

 Coverage

-Because it's a block-level image of the full device, there's nothing to configure.
+Because it's a block level image of the full device, there's nothing to configure.
 Every file, database, container, service, and SSH key is included automatically.
+Works on both NVMe and SD card with auto detection of boot media.

 Operating System

-OS, kernel, packages, systemd services — including cloudflared, custom watchdogs, and any compiled binaries.
+OS, kernel, packages, and systemd services including cloudflared, custom watchdogs, and any compiled binaries.

 Docker Runtime